apache/pulsar/site2/docs/tiered-storage-overview.md

     > #### Tip
     >
-    > For more information about how to use filesystem offloader with Pulsar, see [here](tiered-storage-filesystem.md).
+    > For more information about how to use the filesystem offloader with Pulsar, see [here](tiered-storage-filesystem.md).

 ## When should I use tiered storage?

 Tiered storage should be used when you have a topic for which you want to keep a very long backlog for a long time.

 For example, if you have a topic containing user actions which you use to train your recommendation systems, you may want to keep that data for a long time, so that if you change your recommendation algorithm, you can rerun it against your full user history.

 ## How does tiered storage work?